acortell3/archaeoriddle/README.md

 - RQ2.
 What was the population trajectory of each group?
 - RQ3.
 What was the rate of dispersal of _Poppychewers_?

 Via the website, everyone had access to 4 squares representing 4 zones of 'Rabbithole' for which data about occupation were given.
-People who wanted to participate were then able to request 5 additional zones that would be 'excavated' for them and they then received datasets covering the zones they picked.
+People who wanted to participate were then able to request 5 additional zones that would be 'excavated' for them, and they then received datasets covering the zones they picked.

 <div style="font-size: 8pt;text-align: center;">
   <figure>